-Using reverse proxy for Firewall, CDN, or Load Balancing services
+(Supported) Firewall, CDN, or Load Balancing

-Because WP Engine already load balances and uses reverse-proxy to manage cached/uncached pages, many times these services are not needed on top of our own system.
-However, if your team does choose to configure these services, you will need to configure the proxy service to point to your WP Engine servers.
+WP Engine already load balances and uses reverse-proxy to manage cached/uncached pages, so many times these services are not needed on top of our own system.
+If your team does choose to configure these services, you will need to configure the proxy service to point to your WP Engine servers.

 Forwarding real IP addresses

-Additionally, when configuring these services, to our servers it appears as though all traffic is coming from a single IP address (or a single range of IP addresses).
-This means if there are any bad actors sending abusive traffic, it appears that the IP address(es) of the proxy service is the abuser.
-This may cause it to be blocked.
-With that in mind, we strongly suggest you enable settings to forward the actual IP addresses of your users to WP Engine in a header (most often an X-Forwarded-For or True-Client-IP header).
+To WP Engine servers it appears as though all traffic is coming from a single IP address (or a single range of IP addresses) when you configure a reverse proxy.
+This means if there are any bad actors sending abusive traffic, it appears that the IP address(es) of the proxy service is the abuser, which could cause it to be blocked.
+This will typically result in a 403 error or any number of other errors, depending on the service.

-True-Client-IP headers for your website, and provide us a supported IP address (or range of IP addresses) to whitelist for these headers–this will be the IP address your reverse proxy service is using to send traffic to WP Engine.
+True-Client-IP headers for your website, and provide us a supported IP address (or range of IP addresses) to whitelist for these headers.
+This will be the IP address your reverse proxy service is using to send traffic to WP Engine.

-Unsupported: Reverse proxy to serve WordPress in a subdirectory
+(Unsupported) Serve WordPress in a subdirectory